Recently updated on April 21st, 2026 at 01:41 pm

 You: Take Online Screening

-Begin your probate filing process by taking the screening on LegalAtoms.
+Begin your probate filing process by completing the screening on LegalAtoms.
 Simply enter your ZIP code in the top right corner of the homepage, then answer a few simple questions about the deceased person, whether there is a will, the heirs or beneficiaries, and the assets of the estate.
-This screening helps confirm whether filing a probate case in Georgia is appropriate for your situation and identifies the specific forms and steps required.
-Based on your answers, LegalAtoms customizes the process to match your county’s Probate Court rules.
-Before starting, gather important information such as the death certificate, the original will (if one exists), names and addresses of heirs or beneficiaries, and basic details about the estate’s assets.
+This screening helps assess whether filing a probate case in Georgia is appropriate for your situation and identifies the specific forms and steps required.
+Based on your answers, the system tailors the process to match your county’s Probate Court requirements.
+Before starting, gather important information such as the death certificate, the original will (if one exists), the names and addresses of heirs or beneficiaries, and basic details about the estate’s assets.

 Step 2